LeadIT Roundtable on Inclusive Green Industrial Policy.

 Written by Aaron Maltais, Timothy Suljada

 On September 10, the Secretariat for the Leadership Group for Industry Transition (LeadIT) convened a high-level roundtable at Sweden’s Permanent Representation to the EU in Brussels.
-The event brought together government officials, industry leaders, and representatives from emerging markets and developed economies, and experts to discuss the role of inclusive green industrial policies in decarbonizing heavy industries.
+The event, which was organised with the support of the Mistra Geopolitics Research programme, brought together government officials, industry leaders, and representatives from emerging markets and developed economies, and experts to discuss the role of inclusive green industrial policies in decarbonizing heavy industries.
 Participants included members of the European Parliament, Ambassadors from Brazil, India, and Sweden, organizations like the Organization of African, Caribbean and Pacific States (OACPS), companies, industry associations, and research and policy institutes.

 The discussion focused on the urgency of decarbonizing high-emission industries, which is critical to meeting global climate targets.
 The discussion emphasized the need for inclusive and fair green industrial policies that balance economic competitiveness with meeting global climate goals and supporting equitable integration into green value chains.